Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 Which neighborhoods in Johor have the strongest demand for long-term tenants?

-The Johor neighborhoods with the deepest and most consistent long-term rental demand include Mount Austin (Taman Austin Perdana), Taman Molek, the Tebrau corridor (including Taman Johor Jaya and Permas Jaya), and select well-managed projects in Medini/Iskandar Puteri.
+The Johor neighborhoods with the deepest and most repeatable long-term tenant demand in early 2026 are Mount Austin (Taman Austin Perdana), Taman Molek, the Tebrau corridor (including Taman Johor Jaya and parts of Permas Jaya), and select well-managed projects in Medini.

-- Mount Austin: Young Malaysian families and working professionals seeking affordable suburban living
+- Mount Austin: young Malaysian families and mid-level professionals working across the JB metro

-- Tebrau corridor: Industrial and logistics workers from nearby employment centers
+- Tebrau corridor: industrial and logistics workers linked to Pasir Gudang and broader east-JB employment

 Finally, please note that we provide a very granular rental analysis in our property pack about Johor.